stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 Lossless PGs should be removed when a port is shutdown.

-1. Choose a port which is admin up to test
+1. Choose an admin-up port to test
 2. Shutdown the port
 3. Check whether the lossless PGs have been removed from the `CONFIG_DB` and `ASIC_DB`
 4. Startup the port